Vachanamrut: Authorship

-The Vachanamrut is a chronological anthology of 273 religious discourses delivered by Swaminarayan towards the end of his life, between 1819 and 1829 CE.
+The Vachanamrut is a chronological anthology of 273 religious discourses delivered by Lord Swaminarayan towards the end of his life, between 1819 and 1829 CE.
 Although the Vachanamrut is received in text form, it is revered in the tradition because of Swaminarayan's spoken words captured within it.

-Four of Swaminarayan's senior disciples, Gopalanand Swami (Gopālānanda Svāmī), Muktanand Swami (Muktānanda Svāmī), Nityanand Swami (Nityānanda Svāmī), and Shukanand Swami (Śukānanda Svāmī), transcribed and compiled the discourses.
+Five of Swaminarayan's senior disciples, Gopalanand Swami (Gopālānanda Svāmī), Muktanand Swami (Muktānanda Svāmī), Nityanand Swami (Nityānanda Svāmī), Shukanand Swami (Śukānanda Svāmī) and Brahmanand Swami (Brahmānanda Svāmī), transcribed and compiled the discourses.
 The Ahmedabad diocese within the Swaminarayan Sampradaya accepts Brahmanand Swami (Brahmānanda Svāmī) as a fifth editor.
 The compilers' scholarly aptitude, literary and poetic expertise, and transparency contribute to the merits of the Vachanamrut.

 Language

 The compilers wrote the text in Gujarati, the vernacular of the region in which Swaminarayan delivered his discourses.
 Although Swaminarayan was from a Hindi-speaking region of present-day Uttar-Pradesh, he adopted the Gujarati language for his followers.
-In 1859, a front-ranking Gujarati monthly quoted specimens from the Vachamarut showing how Swaminarayan raised the standard of Gujarati prose.
+In 1859, a front-ranking Gujarati monthly quoted specimens from the Vachanamrut showing how Swaminarayan raised the standard of Gujarati prose.

 The Vachanamrut has also been translated from Gujarati to other languages, like English, Hindi, Telugu, Tamil, and Marathi.
 Brahmanand Swami translated the Vachanamrut to the Vraj language.
 The Shri Harivakyasudhasindhu (Śrī Harivākyasudhāsindhu) is the Vachanamrut's Sanskrit adaptation by Shatanand Muni (Śatānanda Muni).